Barbog/deja-website/pages/survival-guide.preparing.the-essentials.en.md

 typora-root-url: ../static
 ---

-<span style="color:dodgerblue;"><u>**Practice self-reliance**</u></span> – bring everything you will need to stay healthy, comfortable and safe.
+<span style="color:limegreen;"><u>**Practice self-reliance**</u></span> – bring everything you will need to stay healthy, comfortable and safe.
 Pooling resources with others can make transporting and arranging necessities much easier.

 Below is a list of things you should have.